product-science/docs/docs/ios-xcode.md

 This step transforms the code of the MyApp and stores the transformed version in `MyApp-ps` folder.

 The **BUILD-COMMAND-FROM_STEP-2** is the choice between the xcworkspace or xcodeproj methods and their associated flags.
 These are examples of xcodebuild templates- yours may differ.
-See the Firefox app example below for examples.
+See the Firefox app example below.

 ⚠️ Warning: *PSCliCodeInjector parses the command’s output to identify issues with the injected code.
 Be sure not to pipe the build’s results through tools like xcbeautify, xcpretty, etc. or this logic might not work correctly.*